dimitrov-adrian/ckfinder-watermark-plugin/README.md

 ## FAQ

 #### Q: How can I add offset
-A: You can't, it is not supported right now, better option is to prepare watermark images with offset on it.
+A: You can't, it is not supported right now, better option is to prepare watermark images with offset on it, so you have a control of offsets and it will be auto resized according aspect ratio.